 Applications and restrictions

-Decryption of TLS traffic is accomplished by many applications.
-Many hackers have moved to using encrypted transmissions in an attempt to increase their level of anonymity and control communications and credibility to their victims.
-(People have been trained to trust the green padlock unfortunately…) Using TLS decryption, the they can decrypt and perform packet inspection on the traffic that exists in their business.
+Decrypting TLS traffic is achieved with many applications.
+Many hackers have resorted to using encrypted transmissions in an attempt to increase their level of anonymity and to control the communications and credibility of their victims.
+(People have been trained to trust the green padlock unfortunately…) Using TLS decryption, businesses can decrypt and inspect packets on the traffic in their business.

 The main limitation of TLS decryption in Wireshark is that it requires the monitoring device to have access to the secrets used for the encryption.
 While we have achieved this by exporting keys from Chrome and Firefox, many companies choose to implement a proxy that splits the TLS connection in two.
 While this is effective for monitoring, it has important implications for privacy and security.